-TTUHSC suggests following the crime prevention and personal safety tips, which can contribute to the safety and security of the TTUHSC campus communities, included in the table on the following page:
+TTUHSC suggests following the crime prevention and personal safety tips, which can contribute to the safety and security of the TTUHSC campus communities, included in the following table:

-Personal Safety and Crime Prevention Tips

-Personal Property Homes and Apartments

-Record serial numbers of personal property and mark personal items with name or some other traceable identification.
-Keep your credit cards, debit cards and important documents out of sight and secure.
-Leave items of high monetary value at home.
-Do not leave personal property unattended.
-Do not carry excess cash.
+Personal • Record serial numbers of personal property and mark personal items with name.
+Property Keep your credit cards, debit cards and important documents out of sight and secure. inspensy Leave items of high monetary value at home. • Do not leave personal property unattended. • Do not carry excess cash.
 Keep purses, wallets, or backpacks close to your body.
-Keep your home or apartment locked and keep your keys with you; do not loan them to others.
-Do not prop open exterior doors of homes or apartments.
-Do not attach your name and address to your keys.
-Do not let strangers enter your home or apartment.
-If someone knocks on your door, find out who it is before you open the door.
-Never give out your personal information.
-Do not leave a message on your door concerning your whereabouts.
-Report any lost or stolen keys immediately.
+Homes and • Keep your home or apartment locked and keep your keys with you.
+Apartments • Do not prop open exterior doors of homes or apartments. • Do not attach your name and address to your keys. • Do not let strangers enter your home or apartment. • If someone knocks on your door, find out who it is before you open the door. • Never give out your personal information. • Do not leave a message on your door concerning your whereabouts. • Report any lost or stolen keys immediately.
+Vehicles • Lock your car and Keep your car keys with you at all times. • Do not leave valuable items in your car. • Do not park in isolated areas.
+General • At night, travel in well-lighted areas and in pairs, when possible.
+Information Report incidents or suspicious activity or persons to police: Call 911 if an emergency; Call TTPD non-emergency number; Call local law enforcement non-emergency number. • Notify the police if you have a protective order issued against an individual listing TTUHSC as a protected location.

-General Information Vehicles

-At night, travel in well-lighted areas and in pairs, when possible.
-Report incidents or suspicious activity or persons to police: Call 911 if an emergency; Call TTPD non-emergency number; Call local law enforcement non-emergency number.
-Notify the police if you have a protective order issued against an individual listing TTUHSC as a protected location.
-Be aware of email scams; if it seems too good to be true, it probably is.
-Lock your car.
-Keep your car keys with you at all times.
-Do not leave valuable items in your car.
-Do not park in isolated areas.